 - The unit requires both power and control circuit electrical connections.
-Refer to the wiring diagrams (Figure 10 (page 12) & Figure 11 (page 13)) for identification and location of unit field wiring interfaces.
-Make all electrical connections in accordance with all applicable codes and ordinances. - Use only copper wire for the line voltage power supply to this unit.
+Refer to the wiring diagrams (Figure 10 (page 13) and Figure 11 (page 14).) for identification and location of unit field wiring interfaces.
+Make all electrical connections in accordance with all applicable codes and ordinances. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
+See the unit rating plate for minimum circuit ampacity and maximum overcurrent protection limits. - Use only copper wire for the line voltage power supply to this unit as listed in Table 1, (page 9).
 Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
 Use of rain tight conduit is recommended. - 208/230 Volt units are shipped from the factory wired for 230 volt operation.
 For 208V operation, remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V. - Optional equipment requiring connection to the power or control circuits must be wired in strict accordance of the NEC (ANSI/NFPA 70), applicable local codes, and the instructions provided with the equipment.